Our Leadership Team

 Born and raised in Wisconsin’s Northwoods, Jared’s first outdoor experience came at a couple months old when his parents sat him in a half-drilled ice fishing hole so they could chase tip-ups while ice fishing.
 When in elementary school, he helped his parents build a trout hatchery to help with rewilding efforts with the WI DNR, following the footsteps of his grandfather and great grandfather, who built the state’s first successful muskie hatchery, several decades earlier.
 Wild game and an intimate connection to habitat stewardship were pillars of his upbringing.

 From his late teens and well into his twenties, Jared taught outdoor education and habitat conservation classes to public, private, and collegiate students from around the Midwest - ultimately relocating to Montana in 2007.
 Over the following decade, he pivoted careers into web/app design and development.
 But, as many hours as he put into his business, he volunteered nearly as much for wildlife.
-He has volunteered on the boards and committees of several regional, national, and international conservation and environtmental groups, but most enjoys his time working in the field to help wildlife.
-In late 2017, shortly after our founding, he was brought on as 2% for Conservation’s Executive Director.
+He has volunteered on the boards and committees of several regional, national, and international conservation and environmental groups, but most enjoys his time working in the field to help wildlife.
+In late 2017, shortly after our founding, he was brought on as our Executive Director.
 Currently, he volunteers with multiple local conservation and humanitarian causes and serves on the Montana Outdoor Hall of Fame inductee review committee.